daconjurer/filters_py/README.md

  - pandas
  - matplotlib

-The scripts take in the previously formatted ROS data (.bag files converted into .csv files)
+The scripts take in previously formatted ROS data (.bag files converted into .csv files) from the data folder

 ## Overview

-#static_system_estimator
+**static_system_estimator**

 The first filter *static_system_estimator*, as the name tells, estimates the values of a range of laser scans retrieved by a SICK LMS111 LIDAR sensor in a ROS Kinetic/Gazebo 7 simulation.
 During the simulation, the *Jackal robot* that integrates the laser does not move and therefore the readings should be the same.
-The filter is used to estimate more accurate ranges.
+The filter could be used to estimate more accurate ranges; the last part of the script plots both the initial guess and the final estimate.

 ![Original laser readings in Rviz](images/laser0.png)